Hotel Review – The Meydan Hotel Dubai

 Facilities: Great – breakfast is excellent, a variety of restaurants that while they aren’t cheap, they aren’t hideously priced for the quality that they are.
 You can survive though with breakfast, morning tea and pre dinner canapés and then just head into town for dinner if you like.
 Beware: The minibar is hideously priced which seems strange when the restaurants while expensive aren’t awful.
 30 AED for a can of sprite which is $10 AUD so beware.

-Value: Great.
-Usually priced at around $230 AUD at booking.com.
+Value: Great for a 5 star hotel in the UAE.
+Usually priced at around $280 AUD at booking.com.
 The only reason I gave it 4 stars was the mini bar prices stopped me giving it 5.

 Bed Comfort: 9 (* Bed rating explained below)